Derogations protected species (animal or plant)

 • Drieat Île-de-France: titleContent

-In the following cases and by way of exception, they must be addressed to the Minister responsible for nature protection:
+In the following cases and as an exception, they must be sent to the Minister responsible for nature protection:

-• Operations with research and education conducted in the territory of more than 10 departments by legal persons under the supervision or control of the State
+• Operations with objectives of research and education conducted in more than 10 departments by legal persons placed under the tutelage or control of the State

-• Where they concern animals belonging to a protected vertebrate species threatened with extinction in France because of its small numbers and whose range exceeds the territory of a department, for the following operations: removal, capture, destruction, transport with a view to reintroduction into the natural environment, destruction, alteration or degradation of the particular environment of the species.
+• Where they concern animals belonging to a protected vertebrate species, threatened with extinction in France because of its low numbers and whose range exceeds the territory of a department, for the following operations: removal, capture, destruction, transport for reintroduction into the natural environment, destruction, alteration or degradation of the particular environment of the species.

 Please note